-Magna Carta can help you secure all the licenses that you need to legally start operating your business.
+Magna Carta Law Firm can help you with the application of Thailand business licenses that you need to legally start operating your business.

-Doing business in Thailand requires the acquisition of licenses from the related government offices in the locality where you will establish your business, It is a requirement for some enterprises to secure a special clearance or license from other government agencies depending on the nature of the business operation.
+Doing business in Thailand requires the acquisition of business licenses from the relevant government offices in the locality where you will establish your business, It is a requirement for some enterprises to secure a special clearance or license from other government agencies depending on the nature of the business operation.

 Opening a food business has its own set of legal considerations.
 This includes obtaining a variety of licenses and permits to start operating your business wherein the type of licenses to obtain depends on what type of products or services you intend to sell.
 It is a requirement for all establishments in Thailand intending to serve or sell food to get a Food License from the Municipality or District according to the location of the proposed establishment or business.

 Restaurants and bars generate great profits from selling alcohol.
 However, not all establishments are allowed to sell it.
 Securing a liquor license then allows an establishment to legally sell alcoholic beverages.
 This excludes selling alcohol in the areas near schools, places of worship, and fuel stations.